Women in the House of Commons of the United Kingdom: Records

-Margaret Beckett is the longest serving female MP in the history of the House of Commons.
-She was an MP for Lincoln from 10 October 1974 until 7 April 1979, and has served as MP for Derby South since 9 June 1983, most recently being re-elected on 12 December 2019.
+Margaret Beckett has been the longest serving female MP in the history of the House of Commons.
+She was an MP for Lincoln from 10 October 1974 until 7 April 1979, and served as MP for Derby South from 9 June 1983 until 30 May 2024.

-Harriet Harman is the longest continuously serving female MP in the history of the House of Commons.
-She was MP for Peckham from 28 October 1982 until 1 May 1997, and has served as MP for Camberwell and Peckham since 1 May 1997, most recently having been re-elected on 12 December 2019.
+Harriet Harman has been the longest continuously serving female MP in the history of the House of Commons.
+She was MP for Peckham from 28 October 1982 until 1 May 1997, and served as MP for Camberwell and Peckham from 1 May 1997 to 30 May 2024.
 On 13 June 2017 Harman was dubbed "Mother of the House" by Prime Minister Theresa May, in recognition of her status as longest continuously serving woman MP (though she was not the longest serving MP overall, and would therefore not gain any official duties).

-Female MPs with over 25 years' service
+Female MPs with more than 25 years' service

-As of 2023, there are 36 women (out of a total of 561) who have served 25 years or more service in the House of Commons, either continuously or cumulatively.
+As of 2024, there are 36 women (out of a total of 693) who have served 25 years or more service in the House of Commons, either continuously or cumulatively.

 Current representation

-As of February 2023, there are 225 female MPs in the House of Commons.
+As of May 2025, there are 264 female MPs in the House of Commons.

 In February 2018 the Electoral Reform Society reported that hundreds of seats were being effectively 'reserved' by men, holding back women's representation.
-Their report states that 170 seats are being held by men first elected in 2005 or before – with few opportunities for women to take those seats or selections.
+Their report states that 170 seats have been held by men first elected in 2005 or before – with few opportunities for women to take those seats or selections.
 Broadly speaking, the longer an MP has been in Parliament, the more likely they are to be male.